kohlhofer/Crossings/chapters/chapter-07.md

 "Always does," Josiah replies.
 "World keeps turning, whether we're ready or not."

-Brother Calvin's figure disappears from the window, but his presence lingers.
-He can feel the preacher's judgment from inside the church, his disapproval of the stranger, of Ada's kindness, of anything that disrupts the order he tries to maintain.
+Brother Calvin's figure disappears from the window.
+The church itself seems to watch, its windows dark, its silence heavy.
+Ada continues her conversation with Josiah, but something has changed in her posture, a subtle stiffness in her shoulders.

 The shadow at the edge of the square flickers again, like something half-remembered.
 A movement in the periphery, there and gone.
 Josiah's eyes drift toward the spot, and he speaks softly to the morning air.
 "River's not the only thing that remembers."
 His words carry on the wind, directed at nothing and everything.